Renault Clio hatchback (2019 - ) review

 How safe is it?

 The latest Clio has already been tested by Euro NCAP, and not only did it achieve the maximum five-star rating, it also clocked up one of the highest overall scores in its class.
-The fact that precise UK specifications haven’t been announced yet means that we don’t know the exact details of what safety kit the car will come with, but we do know that – importantly – all cars will have automatic emergency braking, and they’ll all have lane-departure warning, too, along with a shedload of airbags to help keep you safe in a smash.
+All cars will have automatic emergency braking and lane-departure warning, along with a shedload of airbags to help keep you safe in a smash.
+A Driving Assistant Pack will give you adaptive cruise control and a blind spot warning system, but it’s only available on one specific RS Line model.
 In the fullness of time, a suite of semi-autonomous driving functions will also become available that will allow the car to pretty much drive itself on the motorway, given the right circumstances, although this will probably be an option that costs you extra.

 How much equipment do I get?